CrypticT1tan/iss-locator/README.md

 ## FEATURES 🌟
 - Locates the International Space Station using coordinates converted to a physical address
 - Interactivate map of the world with zoom features and markers for the ISS and a given position
+-
-- Sends desktop notifications of the ISS current location to the user whenever ISS is near/overhead the given position
+- Desktop notifications for when the ISS is near you (COMING SOON)

 ## INSTALLATION ⚙️
 Clone the repository while in your desired directory: